 If you get a bill for health care or drugs, send the bill to us.
-To send us a bill, see page 115.
+To send us a bill, refer to page 127.

-- If the services or drugs are covered, we will pay the provider directly. - If the services or drugs are covered and you already paid, it is your right to be paid back. - If the services or drugs are not covered, we will tell you. - If you are getting long-term services and supports, you may have to pay part of the cost of the services.
-The amount is determined by Rhode Island Medicaid.
+- If the services or drugs are covered, we will pay the provider directly. - If the services or drugs are covered and you already paid the bill, it is your right to be paid back. - If the services or drugs are not covered, we will tell you. - If you are getting long-term services and supports, you may have to pay part of the cost of the services.
+This is called "cost-share," and the amount is determined by Rhode Island Medicaid.